 As your attorney, I will be present with you at mediation, and will negotiate an outcome that best represents your interests.
 If negotiation of full settlement is not achieved via mediation, then I would vigorously defend your interests at trial.
 Whether your case is uncontested or highly complex due to conflict and large assets, I work diligently to ensure that you are prepared at every phase, and that you fully understand your legal rights and options.

-The Divorce Process in Spokane
+What Is the Divorce Process in Spokane?

 With divorce comes the necessity to resolve many issues, such as: